Grocery Stores

 • The median store sales are about $596,000 per week (about $29.1 million per year).

 • Customers typically make 1-2 trips to a grocery store each week.
-The average US household spends $164 per week on groceries with households with children spending considerably more.
+The average US household spends about $1,080 on groceries a month, according to the Bureau of Labor Statistics.

 Industry Forecast